Digital Strategy 2017-2021

 “We will support experimentation in our approach to teaching, to curriculum design and to wider student engagement… We will expect people to be brave, to try new things and continually strive for improvement and growth” (Thinking Ahead 2016-21)

-The digital learning experience encourages students to create, collaborate and communicate digitally–aligned to employability.
+C3 ❱ The learning experience encourages staff and students to create, collaborate and communicate digitally across the University and beyond.